Overcoming Insomnia In Graves’ Disease and Hashimoto’s Thyroiditis

 Cortisol responds to stress and inflammation, and so whenever someone has high cortisol levels it is important to address the root cause of these problems.
 Stress is one of the biggest factors, and numerous studies show a correlation between stress and insomnia (2) (3).

 Progesterone deficiency.
 Having low progesterone levels can also interfere with sleep quality.
-Progesterone exerts a sleep induction or hypnotic effect and is a potent respiratory stimulant that has been associated witha decrease in the number of central and obstructive sleep apnea episodes (7).
+Progesterone exerts a sleep induction or hypnotic effect and is a potent respiratory stimulant that has been associated with a decrease in the number of central and obstructive sleep apnea episodes (7).
 Other studies show that balancing the hormones estradiol and progesterone can help with sleep (8).
 Many healthcare professionals will recommend bioidentical progesterone for those who have a deficiency.
-However, this doesn’t address the cause of the low progesterone levels, and two big factors which can lead to a decrease in progesterone include weakened adrenals and/or HP Axis dysregulation.
+However, this doesn’t address the cause of the low progesterone levels, and a big factor which can lead to a decrease in progesterone is weakened adrenals, which is usually a result of dysregulation of the hypothalamic-pituitary-adrenal axis.

 Mineral Deficiencies.
 Certain mineral deficiencies can also cause insomnia.
 While many people are aware that a magnesium deficiency can cause problems with sleep, I came across a study which showed that taking zinc might also help with insomnia (9).
 However, all of the participants took a supplement which consisted of zinc, magnesium, and melatonin, and so it’s possible that the magnesium and/or melatonin played a greater role in helping with the insomnia.
 With that being said, in most cases it won’t hurt to try taking some magnesium right before going to bed, and some people might benefit from taking a small amount of zinc.

 Aspartame.
 There is evidence that consuming aspartame can result in insomnia (11).
-This should make you wonder how many other artificial ingredients and other chemicals might have a similar affect on one’s body, and thus result in sleeping difficulties.
-As a result, one should not only avoid aspartame, but other artificial ingredients.
+This should make you wonder how many other artificial ingredients and other chemicals might have a similar effect on one’s body, and thus result in sleeping difficulties.
+As a result, one should not only avoid aspartame, but other artificial ingredients as well.

 Alcohol Consumption.
 Drinking too much alcohol can also potentially interfere with sleep.
 At all dosages, alcohol causes a reduction in sleep onset latency, a more consolidated first half sleep and an increase in sleep disruption in the second half of sleep (12).
 On the other hand, there are some people who seem to sleep better when drinking alcohol, although numerous experts suggest that chronic consumption is likely to lead to greater late night sleep disturbances (13).